esimov/triangle-app/README.md

 ```
 This command generates the binary files depending on the current operating system.

-#### Runing
+#### Runing the web server
-Open a terminal window and start the image server by selecting the folder where the Go project was installed and type:
+Open a new terminal and select the `server` folder from the application root directory then type:

 ```bash
 $ go run server.go triangle.go